 Before undergoing an extraction, it is best to inform your dentist or oral surgeon about your dental and medical history and the medications you are currently taking.
 Full disclosure of your health history will help your dentist create a treatment plan that matches your needs and condition without putting your health at risk.

 Following an X-ray, anesthesia will be administered to relax you, numb you of the impending pain, make you sleep or unconscious during the surgery.
 Local anesthesia is a medicine injected into the gums or inner cheek.
 The most common local anesthetic is Lidocaine.

 After your tooth is removed, your dentist will ask you to bite on a piece of gauze and give you instructions including some dos and don’ts.

 What happens after my tooth got pulled out?

 You might feel discomfort that can be reduced by taking nonsteroidal anti-inflammatory drugs like ibuprofen.
 You can consult your dentist for further information.
 Also, you can reduce swelling by putting ice packs on the area in a 20-minute interval.

-Be wary of problems like a dry socket which happens in about three to four percent of extractions.
-A dry socket arises when a blood clot does not form in the area of the extracted tooth or when it breaks down earlier than expected.
+Be wary of problems like a dry socket, which happens in about three to four percent of extractions.
+A dry socket arises when a blood clot does not form in the extracted tooth area or when it breaks down earlier than expected.

 When a dry socket happens, the bone which lies beneath is exposed to air and food, causing pain and bad odor and taste.